UIllinoisGraphics/UIllinoisGraphics.github.io/_mps/mp4.md

 In each case, **partial credit will be awarded sparingly**.
 Your implementation must produce pretty good results to get credit.

 Hand-in will be done on Compass and **in class**.
 The extra-credit feature(s) must be shown and described in class on Dec.
-12. If we run out of time before you can present, you'll still get credit if you were ready to be present.
+12. If we run out of time before you can present, you'll still get credit if you were ready to present.

 ### Rubric